patattack245/hello-world/README.md

 # hello-world
-1st project on github
+This is my 1st project on github.

-2nd line
+I'm a 23 year old software engineer in training.

-I'm a 23 year old software engineer in training
+I'm adding 3 more lines of text in this edit on 6/9/20.

-I'm adding 3 more lines of text in this edit on 6/9/20 Looking to complete Python, Java, and C projects
+I'm ooking to complete Python, Java, and C projects.